 Post Secondary Enrollment Options (PSEO)

 Students can get a jump start on earning college credits by taking college courses while they are still in high school through Minnesota's PSEO program.
-This program allows students to take college courses tuition free, saving both time and money on completing a college degree.
+This program allows 10th, 11th, and 12th grade students to take college courses with no tuition or book costs, saving both time and money on completing a college degree.
 PSEO courses may also fulfill high school course requirements and count toward a high school diploma.
+For full-time PSEO students who begin in their junior year, it is possible to graduate from high school with enough credits for an associates degree.
+Courses can be taken either on the college campus or online.

 How to Start